stealjs/steal/docs/pages/production.md

 In this example we are using `bundleAssets`, which includes a copy of steal.production.js that is configured to work with your bundles.
 This allows you to simple serve the `dist/` folder in production and not expose the development files.

-[This production](https://gist.github.com/matthewp/ee36a94997f0eb62bb348de35bbbab2a) shows off this workflow.
+[This example app](https://gist.github.com/matthewp/ee36a94997f0eb62bb348de35bbbab2a) shows off this workflow.

 ### bundleSteal